GautamGupta/toolbar-button/README.md

 Troubleshooting
 ---------------

-**Q. The button hides on scroll**
+**Q. The button hides on scroll.
+Why is this happening?**

-The default elevation of 6dp (elevation of a FAB) is getting overridden.
-Try adding `elevation="6dp"` property on the element.
+The default elevation of 6dp is getting overridden, making it compete with the elevation of the appbar.
+Try adding `android:elevation="6dp"` property on the view.

 **Q. Does this work for Android versions before 4.0?**